xinychen/awesome-latex-drawing/README.md

   >
   > > - Qibin Zhao, Liqing Zhang, Andrzej Cichocki, 2015.
 [Bayesian CP factorization of incomplete tensors with automatic rank determination](https://doi.org/10.1109/TPAMI.2015.2392756). *IEEE Transactions on Pattern Analysis and Machine Intelligence*, 37(9): 1751-1763.
   >
   > which shows the Bayesian network of Bayesian CP factorization (BCPF) model.
-There are some preliminaries to follow:
+To draw this Bayesian network example, there are some preliminaries to follow:
   >
   > - `preamble` codes:
   >   1. define the `documentclass` as `standalone`, e.g., `\documentclass[border = 0.1cm]{standalone}` with 0.1cm border,